Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Provides a mechanism of inserting custom user data in the MPEG stream.
+Provides a mechanism of inserting custom user data in the woke MPEG stream.

 Param[0]
 ^^^^^^^^